FallenDeity/discord.py-masterclass/docs/slash-commands.md

 Similarly to regular and hybrid commands, you can pass in a `name` argument to the decorator to set the name of the command.
 If you do not pass in a name, the name of the function will be used as the name of the command.

-You can utilize the app_commands.describe decorator to set information about the parameters for the slash command.
+There are two ways to document slash commands.
+You can either use the `app_commands.describe` decorator or docstrings. `discord.py` accepts multiple docstring formats, including Google-style, Sphinx-style, reStructuredText, and NumPy-style.

 === "Using Parameters"